lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 - Construction blocks
 - Furniture blocks
 - Door blocks
-- CCTV system

-But they are also in other SCP add-ons...

-__Here are the main points of SCP: Dystopia!__
+But what's the point of using SCP: Dystopia?

 - Compatibile ✅
   - SCP: Dystopia will stay fine even when you use it in conjunction with other complex add-ons (*in most cases*).